nolar/shortener/README.md

 ## ABOUT

-Yet another URL shortener, which is going to save internet traffic costs and energy consumption.
+Yet another URL shortener, which is going to save internet traffic costs and world-wide energy consumption.

 ## FEATURES

-* Multi-domain hosted, with each domain isolated from the other, but sharing the infrastructure.
+* Multi-domain hosted, with each domain isolated from the others, but sharing the infrastructure.
 * HTML and JSON APIs (HTML is for quick try, see below).
 * Supposed to handle really heavy traffic: with distributed ID generators (not completely implemented), de-centralized counter and storages, background analytics processing, etc.